sferentzi/prox/README.md

 - [ ] Do Snapshot 5 @ All VM
 - --> Do Snapshot 6, if nodejs is running
 - [ ] Do Snapshot 6 @ All VM
+- --> Do Snapshot 7, if Apache porxy is running properly
+- [ ] Do Snapshot 7 @ All VM